East China University of Political Science and Law: History

-ECUPL now has campuses in three districts: Changning, Songjiang and Putuo, covering an area of and a total building area of 240,000 square meters.
+ECUPL now has campuses in three districts: Changning, Songjiang and Putuo, covering an area of 71 ha and a total building area of 240,000 square meters.
 At present, ECUPL has four LLD programs, i.e. legal historiography, criminal jurisprudence, economic jurisprudence, and international law, and nine LLM programs of law, i.e. theories of law, legal historiography, constitutional jurisprudence and administrative jurisprudence, criminal jurisprudence, civil and commercial jurisprudence, procedural law, economic jurisprudence, international jurisprudence, environment and resources protection jurisprudence and one LLM program of professional law and on-the-job students are accepted to pursue doctor and master's degrees.
 ECUPL has 22 majors for bachelors, i.e. law, economics reconnaissance study, finance, administration, English, Japanese, international business and trade, sociology, public security labour and social security, frontier defence management, politics and administration, journalism, public affairs administration, accounting and intellectual property, information science and technology, business administration, cultural industry management, Chinese literature, social work, among which the law major offers undergraduate programs intended for a second bachelor's degree in law.

 International economic law and history of law are the key subjects assigned by the Ministry of Justice, and the subject of law is the key subject by the local government.
 The university has four journals, named, Law, Studies of Crime, Issues of Juvenile delinquency, and the Journal of East China University of Political Science and Law.
 It also has more than 30 research institutions, studying ancient Chinese legal documents, juvenile delinquency and so on.
 The library in the university has a collection of books more than 600,000 volumes and has over 1,200 Chinese and foreign journals and magazines.
 ECUPL has established cooperative relationship with more than 100 overseas colleges and universities, research institutions and legal institutions in the country.
 There are about 800 faculty members, among whom more than 400 are teaching and research staff and more than 160 are professors or associate professors, and over 10,000 students.
 It is also a Shanghai Model Unit and Shanghai Garden Unit and its architecture on campus receives special protection from the government.